Siddharth-lala/Autonomous_Buggy/README.md

 challenge took this concept one step further and tasked us with implementing a PID controller to allow the buggy to follow an object at a safe distance.
 The gold challenge was more open ended and only required that we make use of the IMU, everything else was left to our imagination.
-However due to unfortunate circumstances, our group could not attempt the gold challenge.
-But bronze and silver were attempted and completed